Emergency Shifting Tools....

 (5) You wake up at night dreaming you tried to ride 1000 miles without using anything but 5th gear and ruined your clutch.

 (6) You like hanging strange things on the wall of the garage; making up stories about what they are for.

 (1) Put the bike on the center-stand, and/or find a way to have the rear tire not touching the ground.

-(2) Use a bungee or rope or lots of turns of your belt (or?), to hold the bars clutch lever full back.
+(2) Use a bungee or rope or lots of turns of your belt or an un-needed bra, to hold the bars clutch lever full back.

 (3) Remove the transmission filler plug on the left side using an Allen wrench.